Community banks have been a cornerstone in cities and towns across the country for decades.

-Once a customer deposits with us, we turn to our national network of banks to deposit their funds.
+Once a customer deposits with us, we turn to our national network of banks and credit unions to deposit their funds.
 We work with banks both large and small, national banks and community banks, to give our customers plenty of deposit options.

 Han, Joong Ho.
 “Does Lending by Banks and Non-banks Differ?
 Evidence from Small Business Financing.”
 Banks and Bank Systems12, no. 4 (2017): 98-104. doi:10.21511/bbs.12(4).2017.09.

 University of Nebraska-Lincoln.
 “Changes in the World of Small Community Banks.”
 Agricultural Economics.
 Accessed April 19, 2018. https://agecon.unl.edu/cornhusker-economics/2017/small-community-bank-changes.